-Each trust that issues floating rate notes will appoint a calculation agent to calculate interest rates on each class of its floating rate notes.
-The applicable prospectus supplement will identify the calculation agent for each class of floating rate notes in the offered series.
-Determinations of interest by a calculation agent will be binding on the holders of the related floating rate notes, in the absence of manifest error.
+Each trust that issues floating rate notes will appoint a calculation agent to, or designate the LIBOR Determination Agent to, calculate interest rates on each class of its floating rate notes.
+The applicable prospectus supplement will identify the calculation agent, if any, for each class of floating rate notes in the offered series.
+Determinations of interest by the LIBOR Determination Agent or a calculation agent, as applicable, will be binding on the holders of the related floating rate notes, in the absence of manifest error.
 All percentages resulting from any calculation of the rate of interest on a floating rate note will be rounded, if necessary, to the nearest 1/100,000 of 1% (.0000001), with five one-millionths of a percentage point rounded upward, unless we specify a different rounding rule in the related prospectus supplement.